evie-lau/Unifi-gateway-wpa-supplicant/README.md

 You should see the message `Successfully initialized wpa_supplicant` if the command and config are configured correctly.

 Following that will be some logs from authenticating.
 If it looks something like this, then it was successful!
-If not, try [spoofing the mac address](#spoof-mac-address) (I'm unsure if this is necessary).
 ```
 eth1: CTRL-EVENT-EAP-PEER-CERT depth=0 subject='/C=US/ST=Michigan/L=Southfield/O=ATT Services Inc/OU=OCATS/CN=aut03lsanca.lsanca.sbcglobal.net' hash=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 eth1: CTRL-EVENT-EAP-PEER-ALT depth=0 DNS:aut03lsanca.lsanca.sbcglobal.net